 Operations in which Hormel Foods has significant (or majority) control are under the company’s air emissions goal, as it is part of the company’s direct environmental footprint.

-As part of manufacturing products, solid waste has a direct impact on the company’s environmental footprint at plants, farms and in the company’s corporate office, thus Hormel Foods factors in solid waste minimization as a company goal.
-An emerging issue among stakeholders is food waste.
+As part of manufacturing products, solid waste has a direct impact on the company's environmental footprint, thus Hormel Foods factors in solid waste minimization as a company goal.
+In addition, an emerging issue among stakeholders is food waste, and our operations produce hazardous waste, which is required to be disposed and transported according to strict rules and regulations.

 Nutrition and Transparency